cgbystrom/hoard/README.md

   * No irregular updates
     When you update an RRD but don't follow up with another update soon, your original update will be lost.

-(These issues were prevalent in RRD at the time Whisper was designed, it may have changed since then)
+(These issues were prevalent in RRD at the time [Whisper][Whisper] was designed, it may have changed since then)

 A simple implementation of RRD using C bindings was therefore out of the question for the reasons listed above.
 Using the C library would have required another native dependency and lot of glue getting it to work in an asynchronous manner.
 The current implementation in CoffeeScript is really straight-forward, checks in at around 600 LOC.
-Performance should really not be an issue compared to a native version since A) V8 is really fast and B) You're ultimately disk bound.
+Performance should really not be an issue compared to a native version since A) V8 is really fast and B) You're ultimately disk I/O bound.
 In a high-throughput environment you are also very likely to be buffering your data an only write to disk at given intervals.

 The name "Hoard" was selected because of the meaning "A stock or store of money or valued objects, typically one that is secret or carefully guarded".